OneDrive/onedrive-api-docs/docs/rest-api/resources/publicationfacet.md

   "description": "The photo facet provides details about the camera and settings on the camera for photos.", "keywords": "camera make,camera model, exposure, f-stop, iso", "section": "documentation",
-  "suppressions": [
-    " Warning: /api-reference/v1.0/resources/publicationfacet.md:
-      Found potential enums in resource example that weren't defined in a table:(published,checkout) are in resource, but () are in table"
-  ],
   "tocPath": "Facets/Photo"
 } -->